-"competitive bidding process" means a competitive bidding process referred to in paragraph 12 (1) (d) of this Policy;
+"Competitive bidding process" means a competitive bidding process referred to in paragraph 12 (1) (d) of this Policy;

-"competitive bid" means a bid in terms of a competitive bidding process;
+"Competitive bid" means a bid in terms of a competitive bidding process;

-"final award", in relation to bids or quotations submitted for a contract, means the final decision on which bid or quote to accept;
+"Final award", in relation to bids or quotations submitted for a contract, means the final decision on which bid or quote to accept;

-"formal written price quotation" means quotations referred to in paragraph 12 (1) (c) of this Policy;
+"Formal written price quotation" means quotations referred to in paragraph 12 (1) (c) of this Policy;

-"in the service of the state" means to be -
+"In the service of the state" means to be -

-- (a) a member of - (i) any municipal council; - (ii) any provincial legislature; or - (iii) the National Assembly or the National Council of Provinces; - (b) a member of the board of directors of any municipal entity; - (c) an official of any Municipality or municipal entity;
+- (a) A member of - (i) Any municipal council; - (ii) Any provincial legislature; or - (iii) The National Assembly or the National Council of Provinces; - (b) A member of the board of directors of any municipal entity; - (c) An official of any Municipality or municipal entity; - An employee of any national or provincial department, national or provincial public entity or constitutional institution within the meaning of the Public Finance Management Act, 1999 (Act No.1 of 1999); - (e) A member of the accounting authority of any national or provincial public entity; or

-- (d) an employee of any national or provincial department, national or provincial public entity or constitutional institution within the meaning of the Public Finance Management Act, 1999 (Act No.1 of 1999); - (e) a member of the accounting authority of any national or provincial public entity; or - (f) an employee of Parliament or a provincial legislature;
+(f) An employee of Parliament or a provincial legislature;

-"long term contract" means a contract with a duration period exceeding one year;
+"Long term contract" means a contract with a duration period exceeding one year;

-"list of accredited prospective providers" means the list of accredited prospective providers which the Municipality must keep in terms of paragraph 14 of this policy;
+"List of accredited prospective providers" means the list of accredited prospective providers which the Municipality must keep in terms of paragraph 14 of this policy;

-"other applicable legislation" means any other legislation applicable to municipal supply chain management, including -
+"Other applicable legislation" means any other legislation applicable to municipal supply chain management, including -

-- (a) the Preferential Procurement Policy Framework Act, 2000 (Act No. 5 of 2000); - (b) the Broad-Based Black Economic Empowerment Act, 2003 (Act No. 53 of 2003); and - (c) the Construction Industry Development Board Act, 2000 (Act No.38 of 2000); - (d) the Financial Regulations of the Uthukela District Municipality.
+- (a) The Preferential Procurement Policy Framework Act, 2000 (Act No. 5 of 2011); - (b) The Broad-Based Black Economic Empowerment Act, 2003 (Act No. 53 of 2003); and - (c) The Construction Industry Development Board Act, 2000 (Act No.38 of 2000); - (d) The Financial Regulations of the Uthukela District Municipality.